Keep these basic electrical tools on deck.

 - Torch: There will inevitably come a time when you’ll have to solder off wires or pipes.
 Some electricians use a lighter, but a micro torch won’t run out of fuel as quickly.

 - Headlamp: A headlamp makes working in dark spaces or at night a picnic.
-Unlike a handheld flashlight, it frees up your hands to better multitask.
+Unlike a handheld flashlight, it frees up your hands to multitask better.

 - Toolbelt: Take the time to research the best electrical tool belts for your environment; your choice determines how fast you can go up and down a ladder as well as how much pressure it puts on your lower back.